Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 Constraints and rules:

 - Jumps may cross `if/else` braces (C-like).
-Targets are resolved against any label defined in the global scope of the script.
+- The `goto` statement cannot jump over a variable's initialization statement and enter that variable's lexical scope.
 - The target label must exist somewhere in the script; otherwise a syntax error is raised.
+- Goto cannot jump across global scope and functions, or between functions.
 - Labels only mark positions; they do not execute anything by themselves.

 ### 10.3.
 While Loops